Advertisement

 Atrial fibrillation, or AFib, is a form of heart disease in which the heart beats irregularly.
 People with this condition often experience a rapid heart rate.
 If left untreated, Afib could cause a stroke or heart failure.

 How do you know if you have Afib?
 In some cases, the condition has no symptoms, and is instead detected during a routine exam.
-In other situations, you may experience a fluttering sensation in your chest, fatigue, shortness of breath, weakness, or sweating.
+In other situations, you may experience a fluttering sensation in your chest, fatigue, difficulty breathing, weakness, or sweating.

-People with sleep apnea are at an increased risk for AFib.
+People with sleep apnea (when your breathing repeatedly stops or becomes very shallow during sleep, then restarts), are at an increased risk for AFib.
 But the link goes both ways.
 People with AFib are also at higher risk of sleep apnea.
-It's not uncommon for periods of rapid heartbeat to wake you from a deep slumber.
+It's not uncommon for periods of rapid heartbeat to wake you from a deep sleep.

-Speak with an HCP if you think your restless nights are a result of AFib.
-The condition can be managed with a combination of lifestyle changes, medications, electrical cardioversion, and surgical procedures.
+Speak with an HCP if you think your sleep problems are a result of AFib.
+The condition can be managed with a combination of lifestyle changes, medications, and medical or surgical procedures.

 5 / 6